Mea is a university student with a passion for movies and music

 In this reverse twilight story, Baek Ma-ri (Seolhyun) is a vampire girl who conceals her true identity due to the strong stigma that exists against her kind in the modern world.
-She tries to stay out of the spotlight as much as possible in fear of discrimination.
-As she attempts to settle down in her new town, things get complicated when she falls in love with the most popular boy in school who also happenes to hate vampires.
+She tries to stay out of the spotlight as much as possible for fear of discrimination.
+As she attempts to settle down in her new town, things get complicated when she falls in love with the most popular boy in school who also happens to hate vampires.

 8. Boys Over Flowers

-This is the first ever K drama i've watched and therefore it has a special place in my heart.
-I was introduced in to a world of chaebols, love triangles, arrogant male leads and consistent drama.
+This is the first ever K drama I've watched and therefore it has a special place in my heart.
+I was introduced into a world of chaebols, love triangles, arrogant male leads and consistent drama.

 Geum Jan-di (Ku Hye-sun) enters the prestigious Shinhwa High School on a scholarship she earned after saving a bullied student from committing suicide.
-At school she gets to know about F4, a group consisting of 4 young men with wealthy backgrounds.
+At school, she gets to know about F4, a group consisting of 4 young men with wealthy backgrounds.
 She does not fit in at school and constantly clashes with the leader of F4, Gu Jun-pyo (Lee Min-ho).
 While Jan-di is disgusted by all the shallow high schoolers, she begins to develop feelings for Yoon Ji-hoo (Kim Hyung-joon) the sensitive member of F4.
 After realizing this, Gu Jun-pyo becomes more possessive of Jan-di and slowly begins to fall for her.